sirdarckcat/ubuntu/Ubuntu.md

-Name:    linux-gcp
+Name:    linux-gcp-5.13
-Version: 5.13.0
+Version: 6.13.0
-Series:  21.10 (impish)
+Series:  20.04 (focal)
 Description:
-    This is the source code for the Ubuntu linux kernel for the 21.10 series.
+    This is the source code for the Ubuntu linux kernel for the 20.04 series.
 This source tree is used to produce the flavours: gcp.
     This kernel is configured to support the widest range of desktop, laptop and server configurations.